What to Serve With Italian Sausage Sandwiches?

 When they are done, cut off the top and remove some of the insides before returning them to their skins and filling them with butter, brown sugar, and cinnamon.

-Wrap these babies up tight in aluminum foil again and place on the stove at 350 degrees until they are nice and crispy (about 15-20 minutes).
+Wrap these babies up tight in aluminum foil again and place them on the stove at 350 degrees until they are nice and crispy (about 15-20 minutes).
 The flavors help these sandwiches shine!

 7. Creamy Polenta

-Creamy polenta makes a beautiful side dish for grilled or roasted meats.
-One serving of this recipe is just three ingredients: water, whole milk, and cornmeal.
-Brown the cornmeal in butter first, then pour it into boiling water and milk.
+Creamy polenta is a beautiful side dish for grilled or roasted meats.
+This recipe requires three ingredients: water, whole milk, and cornmeal.

-However, allow the polenta to simmer for about half an hour before serving.
-Ensure you stir periodically during cooking so it doesn’t stick and burn on the bottom of the pot.
+Stir periodically during cooking so it doesn’t stick and burn on the bottom of the pot.

 You’ll have a delectable, flavorful accompaniment that will take your meal from delicious to sublime!